Autumn 2017 UW Germanics Newsletter

 Professor of German and Chair

 Grüß Gott!
 My name is Hamda Yusuf and I’m currently based in New York City attending the Graduate Program in International Affairs at the New School as a Rangel Fellow.
 I graduated from UW with a Germanics minor and International Studies major in 2016.
 Having taken part of the Spring in Vienna program in 2014, I was inspired to apply for a Fulbright grant and return to Vienna for the 2016-17 school year!
-My specific grant was called the Community-Based Combined grant and it split my time… Read more
+My specific grant was called the Community-Based Combined grant and it split… Read more

 MJ Durkee, Associate Professor of Law: German is a key language In this part of the series on Languages Matter: Why we learn German, we are featuring Melissa (MJ) Durkee, Associate Professor in the School of Law at the University of Washington.
-MJ writes: “German… Read more
+MJ writes: “… Read more

 Daniel Garratt participated in our study abroad UW Germanics “Spring in Vienna” program in spring 2015 and in the Physics Department exchange with the University of Giessen in the academic year 2015-16.
 Daniel writes: "Upon leaving high school I had no intention to study language again.
 Because my high school offered Spanish, French and Japanese, I had never even considered studying German.
 It was not until I decided I… Read more